yangwenmai/github-trending-backup/README.md

 # Scraper

-Tracking the most popular Github repos, updated daily.
+We scrape the github trending page of these languages:

+go, python, javascript, swift, objective-c, ruby,

-We scrape the trending page and push a markdown everyday.
+and push a markdown everyday.

-Last Updated: 2017-01-06 18:26:12
+Last Updated: 2017-01-06 21:27:03